Type 2 diabetes in children is a chronic condition that affects the way your child's body metabolizes sugar (glucose).

 - Is black, Hispanic, Native American, Asian-American or Pacific Islander, as these racial groups have a higher incidence of type 2 diabetes

-- Has signs of insulin resistance, such as darkened skin on the neck
+- Has signs of insulin resistance, such as darkened skin on the neck or armpits

-Talk to your child's doctor if you're concerned about diabetes or if you notice any of the signs or symptoms of type 2 diabetes — increased thirst and urination, increased hunger, weight loss, fatigue, blurred vision, slow-healing sores or frequent infections.
+Talk to your child's doctor if you're concerned about diabetes or if you notice any of the signs or symptoms of type 2 diabetes — increased thirst and urination, increased hunger, weight loss, fatigue, blurred vision, slow-healing sores, or frequent infections.

 Type 2 diabetes develops when the body becomes resistant to insulin or when the pancreas stops producing enough insulin.
 Exactly why this happens is unknown, although excess weight, inactivity and genetic factors seem to be important.